 Deadly Marketing Sin #2: Website is Static and Unchanging

 The second sin deadly to your online marketing is putting up a website and walking away from it for months or years.
 A website is a window into your company so you want to make sure Google and the other major search engines can find your site.
 A small site with a limited number of words makes it difficult for Google to know what your business is really about.
 Add new content regularly to get and keep Google’s attention.
-The following flaws in your static website may indicate a deadly sin:
+Here’s a 5-step process for SEO success that you might find helpful.
+In the meantime, check to see if the following flaws in your static website may indicate a deadly sin:

 - Too few keywords – If you have too few words for Google to understand what your business is about